grihabor/biopython/doc/Tutorial/chapter_phylo.rst

     >>> tree.rooted = True
     >>> Phylo.draw_graphviz(tree)

-.. raw:: latex

-   \imgsrc[width=432, height=368]{images/phylo-rooted.png}

 [fig:phylo-rooted]

 The “prog” argument specifies the Graphviz engine used for layout.
 The default, ``twopi``, behaves well for any size tree, reliably avoiding crossed branches.
-The ``neato`` program may draw more attractive moderately-sized trees, but sometimes will cross branches (see Fig. \ `[fig:phylo-color] <#fig:phylo-color>`__).
+The ``neato`` program may draw more attractive moderately-sized trees, but sometimes will cross branches (see Fig. [fig:phylo-color]).
 The ``dot`` program may be useful with small trees, but tends to do surprising things with the layout of larger trees.

-.. raw:: latex

-   \centering

 .. figure:: images/phylo-rooted.png
-   :alt: A rooted tree drawn with draw_graphviz.
+   :alt: A rooted tree drawn with draw\_graphviz.
 Since we rooted the tree, we can see the root must be along the branch with two directional “heads”.
    :width: 45.0%

-   A rooted tree drawn with draw_graphviz.
+   A rooted tree drawn with draw\_graphviz.
 Since we rooted the tree, we can see the root must be along the branch with two directional “heads”.

-.. raw:: latex

-   \centering

 .. figure:: images/phylo-color.png
-   :alt: A colorized tree drawn with draw_graphviz, using neato for node layout.
+   :alt: A colorized tree drawn with draw\_graphviz, using neato for node layout.
    :width: 50.0%

-   A colorized tree drawn with draw_graphviz, using neato for node layout.
+   A colorized tree drawn with draw\_graphviz, using neato for node layout.

 ::

     >>> Phylo.draw_graphviz(tree, prog="neato")

-.. raw:: latex

-   \imgsrc[width=499, height=348]{images/phylo-color.png}

 [fig:phylo-color]